 If you want a different result, you have to change the pattern.
 And to change the pattern, you have to start with you and who. you are selecting and how you are selecting partners.
 It all comes back to the magical question: “Are they treating me with value?”

 How to meet someone nice.

-Maybe not your next person, but they might be just nice to spend time with, right?
+Maybe not your next person, but it might be just nice to spend time with someone, right?
 There’s no secret way to meet someone of quality or with whom you connect.

 If you are single-and-looking, here’s my recommendation: Sign up for a class—maybe a cooking class or a dance class.
 Classes that are interactive provide a great environment for singles.
 Here’s why:

 Everyone is there to learn something new… which means they are bettering themselves, and that is the type of person you want to attract.

 Everyone starts even.
 No one knows more than the other, so unless someone is secretly a ringer… there’s no unfair advantage, no one puts anyone down, and everyone is in a positive place.